The Patriot's Primer on American Liberty (Full Copyright Text)

 That constitutional limitation survived until 1861, when the first income tax was imposed to defray Union costs during the War Between the States.
 That three-percent tax on incomes over $800 was sold as an emergency war measure.
 In 1894, congressional Democrats tested the Constitution again, passing a peacetime tax of two percent on income above $4,000.
 A year later, that tariff was overturned by the Supreme Court as not complying with the limitations set forth in Article 1.

-That resulted in the most devastating blow to economic Liberty, dealt by the father of American socialism, Woodrow Wilson.
-He was elected in large part due to his mastery of the classist rhetoric outlined by Karl Marx’s 19th century Communist Manifesto.
+That eventually resulted in the most devastating blow to economic Liberty, dealt by the father of American socialism, Woodrow Wilson.
+He was elected in large part due to his mastery of the classist rhetoric outlined by Karl Marx’s nineteenth century Communist Manifesto.
 Wilson used that rhetoric to gain rapid passage of the Sixteenth Amendment in 1913, which specified, “The Congress shall have power to lay and collect taxes on incomes, from whatever source derived, without apportionment among the several States, and without regard to any census or enumeration.”

 “From whatever source derived” indeed.

 The top tax rate levied under the new amendment was seven percent on incomes above $500,000, but today almost every individual with an income of $25,000 or more (less than $1,000 in 1914 dollars) is taxed.
 If Wilson had attempted to impose his tax on incomes of $1,000, a second American Revolution surely would have commenced.
-But like most assaults on Liberty, the income tax levy has avoided insurrection by incremental application, targeting primarily “the wealthy” over the past century, but with deeper economic implications for much broader groups of income earners.
+But like most assaults on Liberty, the levied income tax has avoided insurrection by incremental application, targeting primarily “the wealthy” over the past century, but with deeper economic implications for much broader groups of income earners.